Certifying our agricultural supply

 The Domaine des Hautes Glaces, located in the heart of the Trièves in the Alps, is an alpine farm-distillery combining French expertise (distilling on Charentais stills) and ingredients from local soils.
 Their supplies of barley, rye and spelt (organically grown) come exclusively from the region’s alpine soils.

-Since 2009, the Domaine has led the way in regenerative agriculture, committed to practices which respect the soil such as crop rotation, plant cover, no synthetic inputs, land fragmentation and agroforestry.
-This environmental requirement is a strong asset for this company, renowned for its quality and versatility.
+Since 2009, the Domaine has led the way in regenerative agriculture, committed to practices which respect the soil such as crop rotation, plant cover, no synthetic inputs and agroforestry.
+This environmental requirement is a strong asset for this company, renowned for its quality.

 « Spirit should not only be good to drink, but also good to think about » Frédéric Revol – Farmer-Agronomist & Founder of the Domaine des Hautes Glaces.